IPS-Hosting/game-images/arma3-win/README.md

 `BETA_PASSWORD` The password for the beta branch.

 `STEAM_USERNAME` The username of a steam account owning ARMA III.
+Required for the managed mods feature.

 `STEAM_PASSWORD` The password of a steam account owning ARMA III.
+Required for the managed mods feature.

 ### start